 Our best fresh pasta recipes

 1. Vegetarian spaghetti carbonara with smoked cheese

 This carbonara uses fresh tagliatelle and is on the table in less than 15 minutes.
 Loved by vegetarians and meat-lovers alike; the smoked cheese and the bite from the mushrooms is a wonderful replacement for pancetta.
 Serves four.

 Get the recipe: Vegetarian spaghetti carbonara with smoked cheese

-We’ve used linguini to make this speedy midweek meal.
+We've used linguine to make this speedy midweek meal.
 Sweet tomatoes paired with salty anchovies make for a very satisfying supper, and the breadcrumbs add a lovely texture.
-You can use fresh or dried linguini, just adjust the cooking times accordingly.
+You can use fresh or dried linguine, just adjust the cooking times accordingly.

 Get the recipe: Anchovy pasta with crispy breadcrumbs